jjdevega/Structural-diversity-in-banana-cultivars/README.md

 **We developed two novel scalable alignment-based methods, named Relative Averaged Alignment (RAA) and Relative Coverage (RC), to infer subgenome composition (AA, AAB, etc.) and interspecific recombination.**

+# Use and Cite: How to obtain help

+Please reuse our code and ideas.
+If you use anything in this repository, please cite: Higgins et al. [citation TBA]

+If you need help to use or adapt any of these scripts, or to develop your own code on these method ideas, please open an issue in this repository.
+This will help to create a FAQ that will be of benefit to others.

 ## Go bananas!
-Straight-forward results (+ evidence the methods work)
+Straight-forward detection of introgressions from BAM files (+ evidence the methods work)

 In Higgins et al. [citation TBA] we demonstrated RAA and Relative Coverage can *identify subgenome composition and introgressions* with similar results to more complex approaches that rely on SNP databases, which require sequencing a panel of wild ancestors to find private SNPs.
 Our methods can be used without a panel of ancestors as rely on alignment from the hybrids or allopolyploids in the ancestor reference genomes.

 [images and plots to be added here]

-## Use and Cite: How to obtain help

-Please reuse our code and ideas.
-If you use anything in this repository, please cite: Higgins et al. [citation TBA]

-If you need help to use or adapt any of these scripts, or to develop your own code on these method ideas, please open an issue in this repository.
-This will help to create a FAQ that will be of benefit to others.